salihyalcin/salihyalcin/README.md

 ### Hi there 👋 I am Salih from Ankara, Turkey

-- 🔭  I am Working at [Getir](https://getir.com/) as a Senior Android Developer
+- 🔭  I am Working as a Senior Android Developer

 - 🌱  Currently, learning crucial principles of Software Craftsmanship.